260 Gulph Creek Road

 Check MainLineSchoolNight.org or call the Creutzburg Center (610-687-0460).
 If Radnor School District is closed, classes at the Creutzburg Center are cancelled.
 If Lower Merion School District is closed, classes at Lower Merion High School are cancelled.
 Cancellations will also be posted on MLSN's Facebook and Twitter pages.

 Main Line School Night is committed to enhancing community life by providing adults with opportunities to pursue lifelong learning through a wide selection of affordable, stimulating classes and programs that contribute to personal growth and enrichment.

-Main Line School Night is an equal opportunity organization committed to providing equal opportunities to all, without discrimination, regardless of race, color, gender, religion, creed, national origin or disability.
+Main Line School Night is to providing equal opportunities to all, without discrimination, regardless of race, color, gender, religion, creed, national origin or disability.

 Main Line School Night is a not-for-profit 501(c)(3) organization supported by tuition income, grants and contributions.

 Liability: Students take courses at their own risk and agree to waive and release MLSN administrators and staff from any and all claims.

 The opinions and recommendations expressed by instructors are personal.
 MLSN is not responsible for faculty views.

 Access: Access for students with disabilities varies by venue.
 Please let us know if you have limitations climbing stairs or have difficulty walking.
 Alerting us will help make adjustments to the extent possible.

 Financial Assistance: Financial assistance is available for some courses.
 Assistance does not cover fees for books or supplies.
 Contact the MLSN Office (610-687-0460) for an application form.